 - Flame torches from pipii.co.uk. (this is where you could buy them when I originally wrote this post.
 But no google search is turning them up now.
 Why is it all cheap tiki torch crap – doesn’t anyone make nice simple products like this?)
 Gah!
 (I’m going to keep looking though… I’ll update this if I find them again)

 - Evil kid Malachi Wide Brim Bowler hat by Malene Birger. (you could totally wear this in a non creepy way too…).
 Here is another option.

 - Paint your own “Welcome to Gatlin” sign.

 - Scythe (which I think might be easier to use than my pruners for cutting back my grasses)- Seymour Mfg.
 2G-497 Serrated Grass Hook

-I did a little poking around and if you are thinking of making a maze (like a chilling ‘Children of the Corn’ inspired maze perhaps?) — there is a little more thought that should be put into planning, planting and managing it.
-Here is a little primer from Wikipedia…but a much more informational paper is downloadable from the Rutgers University Agriculture Agent William J. Sciarappa and Soil specialist Joseph Heckman called “Growing an A-maize-ing Corn Maze”.
+I did a little poking around and if you are thinking of making a maze (like a chilling ‘Children of the Corn’ inspired maze perhaps?), more thought should be put into planning, planting and managing it.
+Here is a little primer from Wikipedia.
+But a much more informational paper is downloadable from the Rutgers University Agriculture Agent William J. Sciarappa and Soil specialist Joseph Heckman called “Growing an A-maize-ing Corn Maze”.
 Worth checking out…it even has a little about the economics of creating this sort of public attraction.

 Images The Scarecrow Post, Life Between Frames, Creepy-chusettes, Seymour Mfg.
 2G-497 Serrated Grass Hook, Seymour Mfg.
 2G-497 Serrated Grass Hook, Malene Birger, pipii.co.uk.
 Cornfield by Snake eyes (creative commons) on Flickr.